You want smart political talk without the meltdowns?

 I think that's it's really simple.

-I packed up my family, and we left Illinois and moved to Texas because of what was going on in the state of the communist state of Illinois.
+That's why I packed up and Barbara Streisand said she was going to Europe and people talked about going to Canada or, you know, that I packed up my family and we left Illinois and moved to Texas because of what was going on in the state of the communist state of Illinois.

 I love Governor Abbott.